Nia Long: Career

 Long's acting coach was Betty Bridges, better known as the mother of Diff'rent Strokes star Todd Bridges.
-Her earliest role was in the Disney television movie, The B.R.A.T.
+Her earliest role was in the Disney television film The B.R.A.T.
 Patrol alongside Sean Astin, Tim Thomerson and Brian Keith.
 Her first notable role on television was a three-year contract role as Kathryn "Kat" Speakes on the soap opera Guiding Light.
 Long portrayed Kat from 1991 to 1994.
-Long played Brandi in Boyz n the Hood.
+Long also played Brandi in Boyz n the Hood.
 The film excited Long, who was doing her "first real movie role".
-It helped Long build her confidence as an actress.
+It also helped Long build her confidence as an actress.
 "It introduced me to the world in a way that it was okay for me to be who I am and still find success," she added.
-"I didn’t have to conform to anything."
+"I didn't have to conform to anything."
 From 1994 to 1995, she played Will Smith's girlfriend and fiancée Beulah "Lisa" Wilkes on The Fresh Prince of Bel-Air.
-Jada Pinkett Smith was originally supposed to play Lisa, but was too short for the role (opposite a 6'2" Will Smith), thus leaving Long to take the part.
-Also, in the second season of the show (episode 8 - "She Ain’t Heavy" 1992), Long appeared as Claudia, a love interest of Will's, alongside Queen Latifah.
+Jada Pinkett Smith was supposed to play Lisa, but was too short for the role (opposite a 6'2" Will Smith), thus leaving Long to take the part.
+Also, in the second season of the show (episode 8 – "She Ain't Heavy" 1992), Long appeared as Claudia, a love interest of Smith's, alongside Queen Latifah.

 In 2000, Long auditioned for the role of Alex Munday in Charlie's Angels, but did not get the part because she "looked too sophisticated and too old next to Drew Barrymore."
 The role was eventually given to Lucy Liu.
-In 2003, Long joined the cast of the drama Third Watch, where she played NYPD Officer Sasha Monroe, continuing until the series finale in 2005.
+In 2003, Long joined the cast of the drama Third Watch, where she played NYPD officer Sasha Monroe, continuing until the series finale in 2005.
 In 2005 and 2006, Long appeared on Everwood, and guest-starred on Boston Legal during its 2006–2007 season.
 She then starred alongside Michael Vartan and Dylan McDermott in Big Shots from 2007 to 2008.
 In 2016, Long was cast as Giuliana, a Las Vegas club owner, in a recurring role on the TV series Empire.